-Also remember to focus on positives – focus on being healthier, feeling more energetic and the good feeling when the weight comes off, how good it feels when your clothes feel loser.
+Also, remember to focus on positives – focus on being healthier, feeling more energetic and the good feeling when the weight comes off, how good it feels when your clothes feel looser.

 Your mindset will have a big impact on your weight loss.
 First, get into the right frame of mind and start believing that you can do it.
 Yes, you CAN lose weight.
 Say it loud!